 Ready to try charity knitting?
 Here are 7 projects you can try

 I am often asked by new knitters (or experienced knitters that have only just recently discovered charity knitting) what they can knit for charity.

 The short answer is, almost anything!
-I’ve been writing about charity knitting for almost 8 years.
+I’ve been writing about charity knitting since 2011.
 And I’m constantly amazed at the ingenious ways people use yarn to improve the lives of others.

 The longer answer, of course, is that needy people seem to benefit most from a handful of items.

 Below is a collection of 7 items that you’ll be most likely to find homes for.
 You’ll also find links to a free pattern collection, as well as a charity that can use what you’ve made.

 If you’re looking for a jumping-off point for charity knitting, keep reading!

-I always suggest that new knitters start their charity knitting adventures by knitting squares.
+I often suggest that new knitters start their charity knitting adventures by knitting squares.
 Squares are fast; they’re easy; they’re a great way to practice stitches; and they’re extremely portable, so you can knit them anywhere!

 And, if you’d like, you can also sew a bunch of them together to create a blanket!
 (See more about donating blankets in the next item.)

 Free pattern collection: How to Send Warmth Worldwide with Knitted Squares